SOS (SZA album): Commercial performance

-The album was a huge commercial success.
+The album was a massive commercial success.
 Fueled by a five-year wait for its release, it debuted at number 1 on the US Billboard 200 with 318,000 equivalent album units sold.
 From 2022 to 2023, it remained atop the chart for ten non-consecutive weeks.
 SOS was the first album by a woman to top the Billboard 200 for at least ten weeks since Adele's 25 (2015–2016), the first R&B/hip-hop album to do so since Drake's Views (2016), and the first R&B album by a woman to do so since Mariah Carey's self-titled debut in 1991.
 Following the release of its deluxe reissue Lana (2024), SOS returned to number 1 for an eleventh non-consecutive week in 2025.
 In doing so, it became the album with the longest time between weeks atop the chart.

 SOS set and broke several consumption records in the US throughout a timespan of three years.'
 It became the first album by a woman to spend 100 weeks on the Billboard 200's top 10, and it surpassed Michael Jackson's Thriller as the longest-running top-10 by a Black artist.
 It opened with 404.58 million on-demand official streams, marking the second-largest streaming week for an album by a woman and breaking the record for the biggest streaming week for an R&B album.
 SOS was the second most-streamed album worldwide and the top certified album in the US in 2023.'

 Elsewhere, SOS entered within the top 5 of 10 countries: it debuted atop charts in Canada, Netherlands, Denmark, and New Zealand; at number 2 in Australia (in which it peaked at number 1 in its seventh week), the UK, and Ireland; at number 3 in Norway, Portugal and Denmark; and number 4 in Sweden and Switzerland, which peaked at second spot later.
 Also, top five in Belgium, top twenty in Slovakia, Finland, Austria and top thirty in Spain, France and Hungary.
 SOSs singles have also seen significant success on American radio, with "Kill Bill", "I Hate U", and "Snooze" all topping the Rhythmic airplay chart, and the former becoming her first solo number 1 on the Pop Airplay chart and the longest running number 1 on the Hot R&B/Hip-Hop Songs chart by a female artist.

-With "SOS", SZA established the record of the longuest-running album for a black female artists and a R&B artist overall in the 2020's in several European countries, such as Belgium and the Netherlands (153 weeks), France (152 weeks), Norway (134 weeks), Switzerland (133 weeks) and Denmark (109 weeks).
+With "SOS", SZA established the record of the longuest-running album for a black female artists and a R&B artist overall in the 2020s in several European countries, such as Belgium and the Netherlands (153 weeks), France (152 weeks), Norway (134 weeks), Switzerland (133 weeks), and Denmark (109 weeks).